 Communication between parents and the Academy is a high priority at GWA.
-Parents receive notices throughout the year about Academy events through weekly newsletters.
+Parents receive notices throughout the year about Academy events through weekly newsletters (including a section in the main newsletter - PYP News).

 Seesaw: Seesaw is our primary means of communicating what is happening in your children's classrooms, and is the main source of information from the teachers.
 If required, teachers will occasionally send emails home about information specific to you or your child.
-Seesaw is each students' online portfolio of their work and learning.
+Seesaw is each students' online portfolio of their work and learning journey.
 Teachers, parents, and students have private access to their students to add work samples and offer comments and feedback to reflect on the work.